megalut/megalut/runs/malte/fiducial/README.md

 Todo
 ----
-- fig of failfrac and snr versus R and S for the fiducial set
+- fig of failfrac and snr versus R and S for the new faint fiducial set

 - decide if min_tru_rad 3 or 4, and then maybe run sims ts-2-large